egc112/OpenWRT-egc-add-on/notes/readme.md

-To download my notes click on the file you wnat to download, after the file has openend, click in the upper right corner
+To download my notes click on the file you want to download.
+After the file has openend, click in the upper right corner on the download symbol to doewnload the raw file.
+The files are in PDF format.

+It is a work in progress, feel free to PM me via the [Openwrt Forum](https://forum.openwrt.org/) with your remarks and suggestions for improvements.